hifihedgehog/DiscordContentFilterBot/README.md

 # Discord Content Filter Bot

 A feature-rich and expertly crafted Discord censoring bot that provides dual-mode content filtering via term-based pattern matching and regular expressions, customizable blacklists and whitelists, global and blacklist-level exceptions, customizable DM messaging, and a time- and occurrence-based punishment system.
-This bot featureset surpasses a popular paid Discord censoring service by going the extra mile in doing so.
+This bot feature set surpasses a popular paid Discord censoring service by going the extra mile in doing so.
 Content Filter Bot supports long Nitro-length messages, allows users to edit and delete their censored messages, provides detailed insight into censors in user DMs and system logging, and much more.

 ## Important: SQLite WAL2 Requirement